xenial-io/Xenial.Blog/src/content/_posts/2020-10-08-working-with-the-community-and-launch-of-the-new-design.md

 I wrote about this [in the past](2019/12/05/the-third-annual-csharp-advent-pretzel-journey.html#community), but just a quick recap on what it means working as an MVP in an open community and what it does *not*.

-Back in the days I got voted as an MVP (I can't remember exactly when, @Dennis if you know, let me know in the comments below) I mainly did read the [supportcenter](https://supportcenter.devexpress.com/) tickets related to [XAF](tags/XAF.html) and [XPO](tags/XPO.html) and try to learn more about the framework and eco system and tried to answer questions I know an solution to, as well as getting inspiration how to make our team more productive.
+Back in the days I got voted as a MVP (I can't remember exactly when, @Dennis if you know, let me know in the comments below) I mainly read the [supportcenter](https://supportcenter.devexpress.com/) tickets related to [XAF](tags/XAF.html) and [XPO](tags/XPO.html) to learn more about the framework and ecosystem and tried to answer questions I knew the solution to, as well as getting inspiration on how to make our team more productive.

 Also I tried to make the **hard** things *easier* by throwing out some [open source stuff](https://github.com/biohazard999?tab=repositories&q=&type=source&language=).
 To mention a few with more traction: